magento/knowledge-base/src/troubleshooting/general/ece-tools-and-patch-update-errors-magento-commerce-cloud-2.2.x.-2.3.x.md

 ## Cause

-Misconfiguration of your composer.json file.
+Misconfiguration of your `composer.json` file.

 ## Solution

-If a setting is missing from your composer.json file, some directories will not copy from the Magento 2 Code Base.
+If a setting is missing from your `composer.json` file, some directories will not copy from the Adobe Commerce Code Base.
 The package and the update/patch can't apply because files will not be found.

 Please change your extra section to match that provided below and re-attempt deployment.